What’s it like to live in Cuenca Ecuador?

 So should hearing that we were robbed make you write off Cuenca or Ecuador all together?

 Would hearing that someone was robbed in a small city in the United States make you avoid that city, that state or perhaps the U.S.A altogether?

 It may sound funny to compare things that way.
 And as a foreigner you may feel more vulnerable because perhaps you don’t know the culture or language, but when it comes to crime it often has more to do with habits and decisions than the area itself.
 Crime is just about everywhere.

 Cuenca is not a crime-free paradise.
 It does have a low crime rate compared to cities of a similar size in North America.
 So by taking precautions, like not being in isolated places (especially at night), not wearing gold and expensive jewelry, and wearing your bag diagonally across and in front of your body you will avoid much of the crime that does exist in Cuenca and pretty much everywhere else.

 Cuenca has a nice climate.
 It does get cold – cold enough to make you shiver and see you breath in the air.
 It also gets hot, hot enough that you can feel the top of your head burning as you walk to the corner store.

 The climate in Cuenca can change a lot during the run of a day largely because of the altitude.
 Cuenca is high in the Andes mountains (8500 feet) so when the sun is hidden behind could cover it gets chilly, so you may see hail.
-It also gets hot because it’s high (closer to the sun) and on the equator, so you’ll see palm trees, but you won’t see many outdoor pools.
+It also gets hot because of it’s high altitude and on the equator, so you’ll see palm trees, but you won’t see many outdoor pools.

 Locals say that in Cuenca you get all the seasons in one day.
 You may be rubbing your hands together to warm them up while waiting for the bus/taxi in the morning and then arrive home in the afternoon carrying your sweater and jacket over your arm.
 An umbrella is a very useful tool for the rain and the sun.